-Urban ecology program
+Urban ecology programme

 Within Nature’s Valley we are documenting human-wildlife conflict with baboons, by mapping all reported home invasions and sightings.
 This data is used to better help Cape Nature in decision making for this emotive human-wildlife conflict.